vpp-dev/vpp-release-notes/README.md

 @page release_notes_2302 Release notes for VPP 23.02

-More than 136 commits since the previous release, including 67 fixes.
+More than 138 commits since the previous release, including 67 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Mon Nov 28 02:40:50 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Tue Nov 29 02:36:40 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER